lruepke/HTF_lecture/Dome2025/source/lectures/L02/Flow_pore_scale.rst

     #. use paraview's graphical user interface
     #. use paraview's inbuild python shell
-    #. install paraview into a conda environment and use a jupyter notebook
+    #. install paraview into a conda environment and do everything in python scripts or notebooks (the paraview python bindings are called :code:`paraview.simple` but are sometimes a pain to install).

 .. figure:: /_figures/paraview_python.*
    :align: center
-   :name: fig:paraview_figure_fig
+   :name: fig:paraview_figure_fig_dome
    :figwidth: 85%

    Using the paraview python shell.